Skip to main content

 Getting Started

-Open the sidebar, navigate into the Tools section, and select Git.
 A pane will open prompting you to initialize a Git Repository.
-Press Initialize Git Repository to get started.
+Select Initialize Git Repository to get started.

 Initialize your Repository